liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 ## Knowledge Base Article [](id=knowledge-base-article)

-You can place the Knowledge Base Article app on a page to show a single article's content.
-This app even shows abstracts of children articles.
+The Knowledge Base Article app lets you show a single article's content.
+It even shows abstracts of child articles.
 You can add any number of Knowledge Base Article apps to a page and each one can display a different article.

 When you first place this app on a page, it shows the link *Please configure this portlet to make it visible to all users*.
 Click this link and pick an article and then click *Save*.
 When your page refreshes, the app displays the article.
 You can also use the *Setup* &rarr; *General* tab of the